wp-plugins/nex-forms-express-wp-form-builder/readme.txt

 = Is there any documentation for this plugin? =
 Yes, go to /Nex-Forms/documentation/index.html or view the interactive tutorial to help you on your way to create forms

+== Using NEX-Forms - The Ultimate WordPress Form Builder plugin ==

+Be sure to check out the interactive tutorial.

+= Creating Forms =

+1. After Plugin Activation Go to your Admin Dashboard and navigate to NEX-Forms from the left hand menu.
+2. Drag form elements from the left column to the center.
+3. You can delete form elements by cliking on the trash icon while editing the field or simply drop in into the trash can at the bottom of the forms canvas.
+4. Click on the field's title, input or helptext to trigger the corrosponding settings (Input settings differ from field to field).
+Note that you can duplicate the field or add it to your clipboard to be used in other forms.
+5. You can preview the form by clicking on the preview icon (notice that you can change the device to see how the form will display on different screen resoltions)
+6. When you are done give your form a title(at any piont) and click save form.
+You can save the form as a template to be re-opened and re-used as new forms.

+= Add Form to Page, Post or Sidebar Widget =

+Add forms to pages and post

+1. After your form has been saved go to your pages (add new or edit)
+2. Click on the NEX-Forms icon
+3. Select the form
+4. Click on “insert into post”
+5. Save the page or post

+Add a form to Sidebar Widget

+1. After your form has been saved go to your widgets
+2. Drag and drop NEX-Forms into your desired sidebar
+3. Select the form
+4. Save the widget

+= Setup Confirmation Mails on form submissions =

+1. Click on settings top bar
+2. Click on Autoresponder
+3. Complete the form as instructed
+4. Note you need a text or custom field set to be validated as email to be used as the address to send user confirmation mails
+5. Use the form data section to insert submitted values into your email body (submmited form values will be replaced with the field data found between the brackets {{ }}.

+= Form Animation Settings =

+1. Choose to run or not to run the form animation
+2. If the animations runs change the time the animation should take to complete the form drawing

+= On Form Submission =

+1. Add your "thank you" message to be displayed after a successfull (validation passed) form submmision.
+2. or Choose to redirect to a URL, for example a thank page